alialfa/online-store__kofy-house/README.md

 # THE KOFY HOUSE PROJECT

 **PROJECT NAME:**
-KOFY HOUSE - AN ONLINE COFFEE SHOP
+KOFY HOUSE - *an online coffee shop / store*

 **DESCRIPTION:**
 The goal of the Kofy House project was to create a functional front-end online store where a user can see what we are about, visit a store where coffee brewing machines, beans and books are available.
 Load the items to a cart, obtain a real time total bill and simulate a purchase checkout for all the items.